Rob Cheney wrist mechanics mini course

 It’s hard to disagree.

-If you know your golf takeaway needs a little work, here are the best golf takeaway drills.
+If you know your golf takeaway needs some work, here are the best drills.
 Try a few of these and see which one makes the most sense for your game.
 Not every takeaway drill you try will be a fit for your game.

 The 6 Drills for Perfecting Your Golf Swing Takeaway